lerenn/asyncapi-codegen/examples/helloworld/v3/README.md

 // with a `defer`
 func (ac *AppController) Close(ctx context.Context)

-// SubscribeToAllChannels will subscribe to all operation that the application should listen to.
+// SubscribeToAllChannels will subscribe to all channels that the application should listen to.
 //
 // In order to use it, you'll have to implement the AppSubscriber interface and
 // pass it as an argument to this function.
 Thus, the subscription will automatically